ropensci/roweb3/content/blog/2024-06-12-runiverse-frontend/index.md

 ## A whole new frontend!

 As you may have noticed, we have given the [WebUI for R-universe](https://ropensci.r-universe.dev/packages) a big refresh.
-This is the biggest UX overhaul in since the beginning of the project.
+This is the biggest UX overhaul since the beginning of the project.

 The old "dashboard" had become a bit convoluted over the years as features and ideas were added and removed while the project was taking shape.
 The new front-end keeps the same minimal design, but has been fully rewritten to improve performance, SEO, and incorporate feedback from users.